Green function in metric measure spaces: Introduction

 \begin{enumerate}[label=\text{(\roman*)},font=\normalfont,leftmargin=*]

-\item If the $p$-capacity of the complement of $\Om$ is positive, i.e., if $\capa_p(X\setminus\Omega)>0$, then there exists a Green function for the Cheeger $p$-Laplacian with singularity at $x_0$, corresponding to a fixed measurable differentiable structure.
+\item If the Sobolev $p$-capacity of the complement of $\Om$ is positive, i.e., if $C_p(X\setminus\Omega)>0$ (see \eqref{definition-capacity} for the definition), then there exists a Green function on $\Omega$ for the Cheeger $p$-Laplacian with singularity at $x_0$.

-\item Assume that every point $x\in \partial \Omega$ is a regular point for the Dirichlet problem for the $p$-Laplacian and the space is $Q$-Ahlfors regular.
-If $u, v$ are two Green functions for the Cheeger $Q$-Laplacian with singularity at $x_0$ and if there exists $y_0\in \Omega$ such that $u(y_0)=v(y_0)$, then $u=v$ on $\Omega\setminus\{x_0\}$. \end{enumerate} \end{thm} The existence part of Theorem \ref{1.1} is an analog for the Cheeger $p$-Laplacian of the existence of $p$-energy minimizers proved by Holopainen and Shanmugalingam in \cite{HS02}.
-The uniqueness statement rests on a more involved argument, and extends an earlier result of Holopainen \cite{Hol90} in the Riemannian setting to PI-spaces.
+\item Assume in addition that $(X,d,\mu)$ is $Q$-Ahlfors regular and {$p=Q>1$}.
+Let $u, v$ be two Green functions on $\Omega$ for the Cheeger $Q$-Laplacian with singularity at $x_0$.
+If there exists $y_0\in \Omega\setminus \{x_0\}$ such that $u(y_0)=v(y_0)$, then $u=v$ on $\Omega\setminus\{x_0\}$. \end{enumerate} \end{thm} The existence part of Theorem \ref{1.1} was recently established in \cite{BBLe20}; it is an analog for the Cheeger $p$-Laplacian of the existence of $p$-energy minimizers in the sense of \eqref{pmin} proved by Holopainen and Shanmugalingam in \cite{HS02}.
+In the special case of Carnot groups, the existence of Green functions for the $p$-Laplacian was proved in \cite{DG00} for $1<p<Q$, where $Q$ is the homogeneous dimension.
+Our contribution is the uniqueness statement (ii), which rests on a more involved argument, and extends an earlier result of Holopainen \cite{Hol90} from the Riemannian setting to the class of Ahlfors regular PI-spaces.